smathot/baseline-pupil-size-study/manuscript/md/simulation.md

 To simulate two conditions that differed in pupil size, we added a series of values that linearly increased from 0 (at the start of the trial) to 200 (at the end of the trial) to half the trials (i.e. the same slight increase from 0 to 200 was applied to half the trials).
 These trials are the Red condition; the other trials are the Blue condition.
 As shown in %FigSimulation::a, pupil size is slightly larger in the Red condition than in the Blue condition, and this effect increases over time.

 Crucially, in the Blue condition there were two trials in which a blink started at the first sample, and therefore affected the baseline period.
-In none of the other trials did the baseline period contain a blink. ++By making the two conditions equally "noisy" (i.e. with exactly one blink per trial) but having two trials in the Blue condition in which these blinks occurred during the baseline, we can show how only a few trials with artifacts during the baseline can dramatically affect the overall results.
-Crucially, this can easily happen by chance, and even thorough data preprocessing does not guarantee that it will not.++
+In none of the other trials did the baseline period contain a blink.
+By making the two conditions equally "noisy" (i.e. with exactly one blink per trial) but having two trials in the Blue condition in which these blinks occurred during the baseline, we can show how only a few trials with artifacts during the baseline can dramatically affect the overall results.
+Crucially, this can easily happen by chance, and even thorough data preprocessing does not guarantee that it will not.

 %--